 T

-o be fair, there are some benefits from technology use as nicely summarized by Dr. Philip Zimbardo in his excellent book, Man Interrupted (Zimbardo, 2016):
+o be fair, there are some benefits from technology use, as nicely summarized by Dr. Philip Zimbardo in his excellent book, Man Interrupted (Zimbardo, 2016):

-Players in MMORPG (Massively multiplayer online role-playing games) can develop reputations which allow them to build trust with players, which is oftentimes difficult for them to acquire in the “real world.”
+Players in MMORPG (Massively multiplayer online role-playing games) can develop reputations, allow theming to build trust with players, which is oftentimes difficult for them to acquire in the “real world.”

-Positive gaming can also take the form of learning and/or training programs which can have “real world” impacts – for example:
+Positive gaming can also take the form of learning and/or training programs, which can have “real world” impacts – for example:

 Jane McGonigial’s World without Oil – helped people become engaged in promoting real changes in people’s attitudes about possible oil crises

-The game Foldit is a protein designing game which has helped scientists solve problems related to HIV that had puzzled them for years.
+The game Foldit is a protein designing game, which has helped scientists solve problems related to HIV that had puzzled them for years.

 Xbox and Nintendo Wii encourage and promote exercise in certain programs.

 Directing attention toward a virtual world can be a very good thing – even therapeutic.
-For example, researchers at the University of Washington and Loyola University have found that burn patients who played video games were oftentimes distracted from and experienced less pain than when they were not distracted.
+For example, researchers at the University of Washington and Loyola University have found that burn patients who played video games were often distracted from and experienced less pain than when they were not distracted.
 In fact, MRI studies confirmed that being in a virtual world actually decreased the amount of pain-related activity in the brain.

 It has been suggested that fluid intelligence can improve with gaming.
 For example, the military has reported that soldiers who are gamers score 10 to 20 percent higher in perceptual and cognitive ability (Freeman, 2015, cited in Zimbardo, 2016).

-Surgeons who play video games for at last three hours per week have been shown to make fewer surgical errors on more advanced surgeries and performed faster that the control group (Dobnik, 2004, cited in Zimbardo, 2016).
+Surgeons who play video games for at least three hours per week have been shown to make fewer surgical errors in more advanced surgeries and perform faster than the control group (Dobnik, 2004, cited in Zimbardo, 2016).

-Young men who play single-player video games in moderation (between once a month and most days a week but not every day) have been shown to perform better in math, reading, science, and problem-solving as compared to students who never or almost never play, but those who play collaborative online games do worse that those who don’t play at all (ABC of Gender Equality in Education, cited in Zimbardo, 2016).
+Young men who play single-player video games in moderation (between once a month and most days a week but not every day) have been shown to perform better in math, reading, science, and problem-solving compared to students who never or almost never play; however, those who play collaborative online games do worse that those who don’t play at all (ABC of Gender Equality in Education, cited in Zimbardo, 2016).

 Video games reduce pain in clinical settings, such as burn treatments, childbirth, and surgical procedures (Hoffman et al., 2001).
 Video games can literally be a digital drug (Gilman et al., 2015).